Bangui

+The city has been part of Bangui Prefecture since December 2020.
+As of 2020 it had an estimated population of 889,231.

 The city consists of eight urban districts (arrondissements), 16 groups (groupements) and 205 neighbourhoods (quartiers).
 As the capital of the Central African Republic, Bangui acts as an administrative, trade, and commercial centre.
 The National Assembly, government buildings, banks, foreign enterprises and embassies, hospitals, hotels, main markets and the Ngaragba Central Prison are all located here.
 Bangui manufactures textiles, food products, beer, shoes and soap.
 Its Notre-Dame Cathedral is the seat of the Roman Catholic Archdiocese of Bangui.
 The city is also home to the University of Bangui, inaugurated in 1970.
-It is also served by the Bangui M'Poko International Airport.
+It is served by the Bangui M'Poko International Airport.

 History

 Archaeological studies in and around Bangui have yielded at least 26 ancient Iron Age sites that contain many metallurgical tools and objects, illuminating the pre-European history of the city and surrounding area.
 The archaeological sites were added to the UNESCO World Heritage Tentative List on 11 April 2006 in the Cultural category.
 The site closest to Bangui is Pendere-Sengue, 800 m from Independence Avenue, where archaeologists and conservation agencies have carried out studies.
 It is a paleo-metallurgical site where several thousand shards of ceramics, iron tools, pottery, and an iron spatula weighing 9 kg have been unearthed.
 Its dating, compared with similar sites in Nigeria and Sudan, could be close to the ninth century BC.

 The modern settlement of Bangui was founded by Michel Dolisie and Alfred Uzac on 26 June 1889 on the direction of Brazzaville administrator Albert Dolisie.
 It was located in what was then the upper reaches of the French Congo, the present-day Congo.
 The original site was 10 km south of the Ubangi rapids.
 Its territory was organized first into the territory of the Upper Ubangi (Haut-Oubangui) and then as the separate colony of Ubangi-Shari.
 The initial capitals of these areas were at les Abiras and Fort de Possel further upstream, but the rapids at Bangui blocked them from direct communication along the river and caused the settlement there to grow in importance until, in 1906, it was chosen as the new headquarters for the French administration.
 Bangui retained its importance as a military and administrative centre when the colony was folded into French Equatorial Africa and under both Vichy and Free French control during World War II.
 The French operated a radio transmitter in Bangui, which was described in 1932 as "the most remote radio station in Africa".